Written by Steven Moffat. Part 2 of the two-part finale to Series 8.

 The Mistress mocks him: such a sacrifice, to save Clara's soul.
 But who will save the Doctor's soul?
 She gets her answer in the form of an unexpected death ray from offscreen, which (apparently) disintegrates her on the spot.

 There's one Cyberman left — one Cyberleader who has not only just zapped the Mistress, the Doctor and Clara discover, it's also taken the time to catch Kate Stewart when she fell from the doomed aircraft and bring her safely to earth.
-And Kate is muttering about her dad...
-It becomes solemnly clear that the late Sir Alistair Gordon Lethbridge-Stewart has risen from his grave, and was one of the many souls placed in the Nethersphere.
-Except, he, like Danny, broke free of Missy's control... because he's still very much the iron-willed Brigadier he was in life.
-The Doctor realises his old friend is standing before him, and he now has one more chance to say good-bye.
+And Kate is muttering about her dad... yep.
+Once upon a time, the Doctor met a man, a man of unquestionable courage, a man of grit, and a man of honour.
+This man helped saved the universe on many, many, occasions, so would anyone be that surprised that not even death itself would prevent the late Sir Alistair Gordon Lethbridge-Stewart from coming to the Doctor's aid one final time?
+Like Danny, and demonstrating the will to break free of Missy's control, because he's still very much the iron-willed Brigadier he was in life, he Doctor realises his old friend is standing before him, and he now has the chance to say good-bye.
 The Doctor gives his old friend a first and last salute, and the cyberconverted Brigadier nods his head in acknowledgement, then rockets into the sky and out of sight.

 Clara tries to go back to her normal life, only to hear Danny's voice in her apartment one night.
 He still has that control bracelet and it's good for one trip back from the afterlife.
 But instead of coming back himself he sends through the child that he killed in the war, asking Clara to take care of the boy, and says his final goodbye.

-The Doctor seeks out Gallifrey's coordinates.
-It's nothing but empty space.
+The Doctor seeks out Gallifrey's coordinates and to no one's shock, Missy trolled him; it's still in the pocket dimension he, Ten, and the War Doctor left it in.
 In anger, he flies into a violent rage against his TARDIS console and soon after breaks down crying.

 He and Clara meet up at a café for their final goodbye.
 Seeing her depowered control bracelet, which she's wearing as a memento, he assumes that she and Danny are happily back together now.
 And that there will be no place for a TARDIS and a Doctor in her life.
 Before she can correct him, he tells her that he's found Gallifrey, and he'll be living there from now on, so there's little point in her and Danny being bothered by him anymore.
 They share a final hug, on Clara's insistence, neither willing to admit their lie.